unity-atoms/unity-atoms/docs/tutorials/unirx.md

 ## Simple example

-The `HealthBar.cs` script from the [Basic tutorial](./basic-tutorial) could be rewritten like this using UniRx:
+The `HealthBar.cs` script from the [Variables](./variables.md) tutorial could be rewritten like this using UniRx:

 ```cs
 using UnityEngine;